jwdlb/Adaptive_FPGA/docs/test_suite.md

 cmake --build build --target rtl_differential_test
 ```

-The GPU smoke and GPU learner tests skip on this WSL machine because it has no
+GPU-dependent tests clearly skip when the current host has no selectable
-selectable OpenCL GPU.
-On the RTX 4060 machine they should run and verify the
+OpenCL GPU.
+A skip proves neither success nor failure of GPU execution; run the
-OpenCL learner path.
+same suite on every target driver/device combination.

-## What a successful RTX check should show
+## What a successful GPU-host check should show

 ```text
 1. GPU smoke test passes: [1,2,3] becomes [2,4,6].